 The knowledge factor, k, is 1.0 when comprehensive knowledge as specified above is utilized.
-Otherwise, the knowledge factor shall be 0.75.
-Further guidance on the determination of the appropriate k value can be found in Table 2-1 of FEMA 356 [7.3].
+Otherwise, the knowledge factor shall be 0.75 (see Table 2-1 of FEMA 356 [7.3]).

 3107F.2.2 Component stiffness.
 Stiffness that takes into account the stress and deformation levels experienced by the component shall be used.
 Nonlinear load-deformation relations shall be used to represent the component load-deformation response.
-However, in lieu of using non-linear methods to establish the stiffness and moment curvature relation of structural components, the equations of Table 31F-7-3 may be used to approximate the effective elastic stiffness, EI_e, for lateral analyses (see Section 3107F.5 for definition of symbols).
+However, in lieu of using non-linear methods to establish the stiffness and moment curvature relation of structural components, the equations of Table 31F-7-3 may be used to approximate the effective elastic stiffness, EI_e , for lateral analyses (see Section 3107F.5 for definition of symbols).